Last Updated on September 29, 2021

 Does Drinking Alcohol Weaken or Strengthen Your Immune System?

 For some time, evidence has shown that heavy drinking can weaken your immune system.
-People who chronically consume moderate to high levels of alcohol appear to have a decreased ability to fight off infections, and have a higher incidence of HIV, pneumonia, tuberculosis, and hepatitis.
+People who chronically consume moderate to high levels of alcohol appear to have a decreased ability to fight off infections, and have a higher incidence of HIV, pneumonia, tuberculosis, and hepatitis1.

-According to research, alcohol interferes with nearly all cells of the immune system, including lowering the number of white blood cells (which fight off infection).
+According to research, alcohol interferes with nearly all cells of the immune system2, including lowering the number of white blood cells (which fight off infection).
 It’s still unclear exactly how this happens, but it’s believed that alcohol’s impact on the gut microbiome—the bacteria inside your digestive system—is one significant factor.

 Can Drinking Alcohol Raise Your Temperature?